Skin Problems in Cats: Owner’s Guide

 Dr. Kathryn Dench is an experience veterinary with over 10 years' experience in small animal and exotic pet medicine.
 Kate qualified from Cambridge University Veterinary School in 2007.
 Kate has worked in a number of veterinary practices in the UK.
 She has extensive experience in the medical care of pet species, from dogs and cats to chickens and chameleons!
 In free time, Kate writes pet advice in order to ensure that owners are receiving the best possible information on how to care for their pets.View all 9 articles Learn about our editorial process and veterinary review board.

 As cat owners, we want the feline members of our family to be happy and comfortable.
 And yet research suggests that between 6 and 15 percent of our domestic cats may be suffering from skin conditions.
 Is it possible that our cats have skin conditions that we’re not aware of?
 And if we do notice something unusual, should we be worried?

 Cats are very individual creatures, and their skin conditions are no less unique.
-Some cats with a skin disorder might have a rash or what looks like dry skin.
+Some cats with a epidermis disorder might have a rash or what looks like dry skin.
 In other cases, there may be bald patches, noticeable lesions, and even a bad smell.
-In some cats, the only indication that anything is wrong is that they are licking or scratching a bit more than usual, or their coat looks in poor condition.
-Add to this the naturally secretive attitudes of many cats.
+In some pets, the only indication that anything is wrong is that they are licking or scratching a bit more than usual, or their coat looks in poor condition.
+Add to this the naturally secretive attitudes of many pets.
 It’s no wonder that skin problems can go unnoticed for some time.

-Here are seven of the most common skin problems in cats:
+Here are seven of the most common epidermis problems in cats: